estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

 ## Capture Citi Bike data from S3

-1. Go to the Flow web app at [dashboard.estuary.dev](http://dashboard.estuary.dev) and sign in using the credentials provided by your Estuary account manager.
+1. Go to the Flow web app at [dashboard.estuary.dev](http://dashboard.estuary.dev) and sign in.

 2. Click the **Captures** tab and choose **New Capture**